-Filing Cost Audit & Compliance Report in XBRL Mode
+Filing Cost Audit and Compliance Report in XBRL Format

 The Ministry of Corporate Affairs (MCA) in India had made it mandatory for the cost auditors and the companies to file Cost Audit Reports and Compliance Reports using the XBRL taxonomy, from 2011-12 .